bruceravel/synchrotron_pop_up_book/script.md

         printed in the Log Book near the data

+When tiny crystals of a protein are exposed to X-rays, the rays undergo (WW diffraction), forming a pattern of dots like the one shown at right, which can be used to determine the protein’s structure.

-An (WW ion channel) is a passage through a cell wall that allows only one kind of atom to pass, thus maintaining a balance of (WW electrolytes) within the cell.
-The (WW potassium ion channel) is composed of four copies of a protein linked in a ring.
-When a potassium ion enters the pore at one end of the channel, the proteins change shape in a manner resembling the action of the paper model shown on the next page.
+An (WW ion channel) is a passage through a cell wall that allows only one kind of atom to pass, maintaining a balance of (WW electrolytes) within the cell.
+The (WW potassium ion channel) (lift the diffraction pattern up to see it!) is composed of four copies of a protein linked in a ring.
+When a potassium ion enters the pore at one end of the channel, the proteins change shape in a manner a bit like the paper model shown on the next page.
 This shape change transports the ion to the other side of the cell wall.

-Tiny crystals of the protein are suspended in a special liquid, a drop of which is placed is a sample holder which looks like the eye of a needle.
-This drop of protein solution is mounted on the **goniometer**, frozen in the **cryostream**, and exposed to the X-rays.

-Work performed at NSLS (the predecessor to NSLS-II) on this protein lead to the 2003 Nobel Prize in chemistry.
+Work performed at NSLS (the predecessor to NSLS-II) on this protein led to the 2003 Nobel Prize in chemistry.
 A deep understanding of the behavior of ion channels like this one opens new prospects for the development of novel pharmaceuticals.

 ### Fluorescence imaging